2022–23 Blackburn Rovers F.C. season: Matches

 On 23 June, the league fixtures were announced.

 FA Cup

 Rovers entered the FA Cup at the third round stage and were drawn away to Norwich City.
-They were drawn at home to eiher Forest Green Rovers or Birmingham City in the fourth round.
+They were drawn at home to either Forest Green Rovers or Birmingham City in the fourth round.

 EFL Cup

 Blackburn Rovers were drawn at home to Hartlepool United in the first round, away to Bradford City in the second round and away to West Ham United in the third round.
 A fourth round home tie against Nottingham Forest was next in the EFL Cup.